Buying Guide, LED Technology

 • Protections: Good drivers include overvoltage (OVP), overcurrent (OCP), and short-circuit (SCP) protection.
 These keep a wiring mistake from becoming a fire hazard.

-❌ The 4 Most Common DIY Driver Mistakes (And How to Fix Them)
+❌ The 4 Most Common self-installation Driver Mistakes (And How to Fix Them)

 Mistake What Happens Fix

 Using a 12V driver on 24V LED strips Strips either don’t light up at all, or glow dimly in patches Check the strip label.
-Most household strips are 12V or 24V — match exactly.
+Most commercial facility strips are 12V or 24V, match exactly.

 Overloading: 100W of LEDs on a 60W driver Driver overheats, shuts down intermittently, or fails within months Add up total wattage, multiply by 1.25, and buy a driver rated at or above that number.